cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 operations team sent on missions to further the corporation\'s interest under the radar of anyone.
 This does not mean that these are only missions involving combat.
-There can be riddles to solve, murders to investigate or elaborate heists to plan.
+There can be riddles to solve, murders to investigate, or elaborate heists to plan.
 But to be true, a bit of violence is to be expected.

 ### The Crew